 To prepare, become familiar with the bus schedule in advance to know when to catch the bus, always arriving a few minutes early to the stop.
 Even better, use the MARTA on the Go app for real-time bus locations and schedules.
 It then becomes less important if the bus is late if you’re arriving at the stop just in time to catch it.

 If you like printed materials, the Five Points MARTA station has printed brochures of all the bus routes with maps and timetables.
 These can also be found in the MARTA on the Go app.

 3. Stick With Easier Commutes

-Especially if you’re new to riding buses, stick with short commutes on more popular routes or explore your neighborhood bus route to avoid a complicated and long trip (definitely abort the mission to Stone Mountain Park).
+Especially if you’re new to riding buses, stick with short commutes on more popular routes or explore your neighborhood bus route to avoid a complicated and long trip.
 Most major attractions and places that aren’t too far from a train station are safe bets.
 In Atlanta, try commuting by bus to:

 - Ponce City Market

 - Westside Provisions